Coffee6ean/SpringBoard/22.ReactJSFundamentals/Introduction/Intro.md

 ## Front End Frameworks:

-- Larger JS libraries
+- Larger js libraries
 - Provide “blueprint” for apps
 - “Opinionated”
-    - “This is how you should design a JS app”
+    - “This is how you should design a js app”
 - Often: provide for code re-use
 - Often: provide templating of HTML (like Jinja)